uit-no-old/incoming/doc/examples.md

     xhr.send(null);
 ```

-In an actual web app, you likely use some JavaScriptframework that lets you do HTTP requests much nicer than that.
+In an actual web app, you likely use some JavaScript framework that lets you do HTTP requests much nicer than that.
 In any case, the mechanism is this: request upload ticket from backend, and when that arrives, initialize and start an Uploader.

 You could easily run several concurrent uploads this way (one Uploader object per upload), but to keep it simple, our example web app frontend only allows the user to upload several files sequentially.